0. Match a sample towards a reference curve

 A mean value sample is now created from your swed302.rwl collection but with NMBS05A excluded from the summation.

-The light green curve in the middle of the green curves show mean values of "deTrended" ring widths for each year.
+The light green curve in the middle of the green curves shows mean values of "deTrended" ring widths for each year.

 The thinner dark green curves around this mean value curve show the standard deviation found when the mean value curve was calculated.